GzimAsani/Newspaper/README.md

-# Getting Started with Create React App
+# Capstone React-Redux project

-Bookstore app build with React
+Newspaper app build with React and redux.
+In this project you can check the latest posts and todos of our authors.
+Also you can check the information such as email and phone number of our authors.